SingleStore: History

 On April 23, 2013, SingleStore launched its first generally available version of the database to the public as MemSQL.
 Early versions supported row-oriented tables, and were optimized for cases where all data fit within main memory.
 This design was based on the idea that the cost of RAM would continue to decrease exponentially over time, in a trend similar to Moore's law.
 This would eventually allow most use cases for database systems to store their data exclusively in memory.

 Shortly after launch, MemSQL added general support for an on-disk column-based storage format to work alongside the in-memory rowstore.

 On October 27, 2020, MemSQL rebranded to SingleStore to reflect a shift in focus away from exclusively in-memory workloads.

-In April 2023, SingleStore introduced new features to enhance real-time AI capabilities, focusing on faster data processing and more efficient AI-driven applications.
-In May, the company introduced additional tools aimed at enhancing generative AI (GenAI) and analytics capabilities.
-The update included features designed to improve data processing, scalability, and performance, enabling more efficient analytics and AI-driven insights for complex data workloads.
+In April 2023, SingleStore announced updates to its platform, with a focus on data processing and support for artificial intelligence, including tools for Generative AI (GenAI), and analytics workloads.

-In July 2023, SingleStore announced a partnership with AWS to advance real-time data analytics and AI applications.
+In July 2023, SingleStore announced a partnership with Amazon Web Services (AWS) related to real-time data analytics and AI applications.

-In August 2023, IBM announced a collaboration with SingleStore to integrate its watsonx.ai platform for developing generative AI applications.
+In August 2023, IBM announced a collaboration with SingleStore to integrate with its watsonx.ai platform for developing generative AI applications.

-In January 2024, SingleStore announced a new capability under the name SingleStore Kai that added MongoDB API compatibility to SingleStore allowing users to bring in data from MongoDB and run the same queries within SingleStore.

-In September 2024, SingleStore announced its integration with Snowflake by making SingleStore available as a Snowflake Native App in the Snowpark Container Services (SPCS) marketplace.
+In January 2024, SingleStore introduced a feature named SingleStore Kai, which provides compatibility with the MongoDB API.
+In September 2024, the company announced availability as a Snowflake Native App within the Snowpark Container Services (SPCS) marketplace.

-In October 2024, the company announced the acquisition of BryteFlow, a leading data integration platform.
-The move expanded SingleStore’s capacity to ingest data from a wide range of sources like SAP, Oracle, Salesforce, and many more, enabling customers to operationalize data from their CRM and ERP systems at scale and in real time.
-This capability has been added into the product under the name "SingleStore Flow" or simply "Flow".
+In October 2024, the company announced the acquisition of BryteFlow, a data integration platform.
+Following the acquisition, data ingest capabilities were incorporated into the product under the name "SingleStore Flow".

 Headquartered in San Francisco, California, in June 2021 SingleStore opened an office in Raleigh, North Carolina.
 Its other offices include Sunnyvale, California; Seattle, Washington; London, England; Hyderabad, India; and Lisbon, Portugal.